upspin/upspin/doc/security.md

 private key storage.
 There are no passwords in our system and we don't intend to have any.

+Key pairs have three representations:
+1. string, used for storage and between programs like User.Lookup
+2. ecdsa, internal binary format for computation
+3. a secret seed sufficient to reconstruct the key pair In form 1, the first bytes describe the packing name, e.g. "p256".
+In form 2, there is a Curve field in the struct that plays that role.
+Form 3, used only in **cmd/upspin/keygen.go**, is simply 128 bits of entropy.

 By collecting all the private key operations into the factotum package, we are providing for an isolated implementation, as in qubes-split-gpg or ssh-agent.